ikhsan/On-Tour/README.md

 # On Tour
 ### 🎶 Stalk your favorite artists while on tour 🎶

-Toy project using Swift and Songkick's API
+Fun prototype using Swift 2.0 and Songkick's API

 ![](/Screenshot/ontour.gif)